Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Subcontractor agreements that require AI for both the GC and owner

-Trades that run into AI requirements constantly:
+Trades that run into AI requirements constantly include roofing contractors, general contractors, and plumbing contractors.

 Where it shows up (COI vs endorsement) and what to verify